pretix/pretix/doc/api/resources/saleschannels.rst

                                                                  For sales channel types that allow multiple instances, this is always prefixed with ``type.``. label                                 multi-lingual string       Human-readable name of the sales channel type                                  string                     Type of the sales channel.
-Only channels with type ``"api"`` can currently be created through the API. position                              integer                    Position for sorting lists of sales channels
+Only channels with type ``api`` can currently be created through the API. position                              integer                    Position for sorting lists of sales channels
 ===================================== ========================== =======================================================